samhocevar/no-fucking-thanks/README.md

-Expose N‌FTs for what they really are: shitty JPEGs
+# No Fucking Thanks — n‌ft blocker

-# No Fucking Thanks #
+*Expose N‌FTs for what they really are: shitty JPEGs*

 This browser extension replaces occurrences of “N‌FT” with “shitty JPEG”, “Bit‌coin” with *e.g.* “Buttcoin”, “block‌chain” with “circlejerk”, etc. making the Internet pages